docroch/learning-data-science/README.md

 Includes examples and docs for learning datascience

 ## About
-As you know, I am a junior data scientist and I am learning this field.
 In this repository, I have included documents and examples from different parts of the data science field.

+This tutorial is based on CRISP.

 You can clone this repository and use this.